IVSoftware/IVSoftware.Portable.Threading/README.md

         onInit: (sender, e) => AwaitedEventArgs.Awaited += localOnAwaited,
         onDispose: (sender, e) => AwaitedEventArgs.Awaited -= localOnAwaited))
     {
         // You can do this anywhere.
-In this case, someone *is* listening. this.OnAwaited();
+In this case, someone *is* listening (ephemerally). this.OnAwaited();
     }
 }